omgol411/disobind/README.md

 ./install.sh
 ```

+For using GPUs, cuda-toolkit (version 11.8) and the drivers are installed on the system.

 ## Prediction
 In order to use Disobind for making predictions, create a csv file as shown in `example/test.csv`.